altoo-ag/pekko-kryo-serialization/README.md

 [![Latest version](https://index.scala-lang.org/altoo-ag/pekko-kryo-serialization/pekko-kryo-serialization/latest.svg)](https://index.scala-lang.org/altoo-ag/pekko-kryo-serialization/pekko-kryo-serialization)

 This library provides custom [Kryo](https://github.com/EsotericSoftware/kryo)-based serializers for Scala and Pekko.
-It can be used for more efficient [pekko](https://github.com/apache/incubator-pekko) actor remoting.
+It can be used for more efficient [pekko](https://github.com/apache/pekko) actor remoting with close to no manual work necessary.

-It can also be used for a general purpose and very efficient Kryo-based serialization of such Scala types like Option, Tuple, Enumeration and most of Scala's collection types.
+For general purpose and very efficient Kryo-based serialization of Scala types like Option, Tuple, Enumeration and most of Scala's collection types see [scala-kryo-serialization](https://github.com/altoo-ag/scala-kryo-serialization).
+Pekko-kryo-serialization builds upon Scala-kryo-serialization.

 For upgrading from previous versions see [migration-guide](migration-guide.md).